asenateke/Telecom-Customer-Churn-Analysis/README.md

 * I built basic data visualizations and a multiple linear regression model using the Telecom-Users dataset.

-* I made Churn Analysis by using visualizations methods as well as, SVM and.
-KNN Algorithms.
+* I made Churn Analysis by using visualizations methods as well as, SVM and, KNN Algorithms.

 Data Details